 3.2 Quart Lodge Combo Cooker

-This pot is extremely versatile, and I also use it for a myriad of other tasks in the kitchen in addition to baking bread.
-I frequently use it to make the wonderful Tartine French toast, crispy-bottomed sourdough cinnamon rolls, and the deep end makes a mean roast chicken.
+This pot is extremely versatile, and I use it for a myriad of other kitchen tasks in addition to baking bread.
+I frequently use it to make the wonderful Tartine French toast and crispy-bottomed sourdough cinnamon rolls, and the deep end makes a mean roast chicken.

-I’ve been able to comfortably fit bread dough sizes from 500g to 900g in the pot.
+I’ve comfortably fit bread dough sizes from 500g to 900g in the pot.
 As with all cast iron, keep it seasoned.

 Challenger Bread Pan